martinvicknair/greatsites.io/_pages/plans.md

 post_excerpt: >
   See our current fees for monthly plans and other services.
 Setup and pay for services.
-Modify or cancel your monthly plans.
+Modify your current monthly plans.
 layout: page
 permalink: https://greatsites.io/plans/